KannonZenetism/zenetism-field-physics/zenetism/MP01_emanation_architecture_ch1-3.md

 #### Note on the Nature of Aion and Khaon

 Though **Aion** and **Khaon** appear as opposites,
-they are not truly divided.
+they are not fundamentally divided.

 Their difference is one of **function**,
 not essence.